 For nearly four years the group has worked around notions about what we can and cannot say, and by doing this questions the group as a collective decision-making body.
 The Speech and What Archive Paper Room is the paper trace and trail from various organized workshops worldwide and has become the support for conversations and micro events.
 It is not only a work but a material space for research defined without apparent hierarchies.
 This is an activated area to invest in.
 It becomes the structure for new interventions and is constituted as a living archive which interacts with additional elements as the work progresses.
 The space is thus re-played or replaced as new materials are added to those already there.
 At the heart of it, we question modes of the appearance and dissemination of knowledge and transmission, the original, the re-make and re-see and re-interpret.

-Speech and What Archive was initiated by A Constructed World, the project is in part supported by funding from Vision Forum and Linköping University Sweden.
+Speech and What Archive was initiated by A Constructed World, the project has enjoyed the support of Vision Forum and Linköping University Sweden, FNAGP, Paris and DRAC, Paris.

 Webdesign and WordPress theme by Guillaume Pavageau 2011